apiato/documentation/_docs/miscellaneous/tests-helpers.md

 Writing functional tests, makes implementing, debugging and modifying a feature faster.

 With apiato you just prepare the data you want to send for your POST request, call the `call()` function and start asserting the response.
 Everything else is set for you.
-There are helper functions to create and preare a testing user with the right authorization (roles and permissions) for each request.
+There are helper functions to create and prepare a testing user with the right authorization (roles and permissions) for each request.

 <a name="tests-properties"></a>
 ## Tests properties